Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người dân TP.HCM chờ cả tiếng để mua tàu hũ vàng Triều Châu bán mỗi năm một lần ở Hội quán Nghĩa An - Ảnh 5.

-The vendors shared the frying and cutting of tofu but still couldn't keep up - Photo: HO LAM
+The vendors shared the fried tofu and cut it into pieces, but still couldn't keep up - Photo: HO LAM

 On social networks, many diners also shared their feelings when eating Trieu Chau tofu at Nghia An Assembly Hall.

-Vuduy Minh wrote a whole emotional poem: "A hundred years to calculate the square and round life / Must probe to the source of the river / To eat Cantonese tofu / Must wait until the full moon of January / Each year there is only one session / Waiting in line for your turn is also over an hour".
+Vuduy Minh wrote a whole emotional poem: "A hundred years to calculate the square and round / Must probe to the source of the river / If you want to eat Cantonese tofu / Must wait until the full moon of the first lunar month / Each year there is only one session / Waiting in line for your turn is also over an hour".

 Người dân TP.HCM chờ cả tiếng để mua tàu hũ vàng Triều Châu bán mỗi năm một lần ở Hội quán Nghĩa An - Ảnh 6.